+There exists a critical threshold $\theta_c$ for which the CSP becomes unsolvable.
 When $\theta < \theta_c$, the CSP can be satisfied.
-Conversely, when $\theta > \theta_c$ the CSP is unsatisfiable \cite{Mezard2002B}.
-It should be noted that within the satisfiable region $\theta < \theta_c$ the complexity of finding a solution is not constant.
+Conversely, when $\theta > \theta_c$ the CSP is unsatisfiable \cite{Mezard2002B, Mezard2002, Zdeborova2007}.
+Note that within the satisfiable region $\theta < \theta_c$ the complexity of finding a solution is not constant.
 Physicists have found that there exists an intermediate threshold $\theta_d$ that specifies a region $\theta_d<\theta<\theta_c$ where a CSP is still satisfiable but the solution is hard to find \cite{Mezard2002}\footnote{Other works have identified more intermediate thresholds to make a finer characterization of the behavior of the solution space \cite{Zdeborova2007}.}.
 Such difficulty comes from the fact that when $\theta$ increases, the solution space becomes clusterized, as depicted in Fig. \ref{fig:cluster}.

-In the figure, each possible resource assignment is depicted as a circle.
-Filled circles mean the assignment satisfies the CSP, and empty circles denote that the assignment does not satisfy all the clauses.
-For $\theta<\theta_d$, the satisfying assignment (filled circles) are close to each other forming one single cluster.
-However, for larger values of $\theta$, groups of satisfying assignments are apart forming many smaller clusters.
+In the figure, each circle represents a solution of the CSP.
+Filled circles mean the allocation satisfies the CSP, and empty circles denote that the allocation does not satisfy all the clauses.
+For $\theta<\theta_d$, the satisfying allocation (filled circles) are close to each other forming one single cluster.
+However, for larger values of $\theta$, groups of satisfying allocations are apart forming many smaller clusters.
 The number of clusters increases exponentially until the CSP becomes unsatisfiable \cite{Mezard2002}.
-In the region $\theta_d<\theta<\theta_c$, the assignments in separate clusters are far apart and moving from one assignment in a cluster to some other assignment in another cluster requires simultaneously changing the value of many of the considered variables\cite{Braunstein2005, Maneva2007}.
+In the region $\theta_d<\theta<\theta_c$, the allocations in separate clusters are far apart and moving from one allocation in a cluster to some other allocation in another cluster requires simultaneously changing the value of many of the considered variables \cite{Braunstein2005, Maneva2007}.